Tanya Mars: Work

 Tanya Mars has been an active member of the Canadian arts scene, creating performance art and video works since 1974.
 She has performed widely across Canada, in Valparaiso, Chile, Mexico City, Sweden, France and Helsinki.
 Her work draws on feminist discourse and imagery, and often uses humour and satire.

 Mars is a founding member of and director of Powerhouse Galleries (La Centrale) in Montreal, the first women's art gallery in Canada.
-She was the editor of Parallelogramme magazine from 1977–1989, and very active in The Association of National Non-Profit Artist-run Centres for 15 years.
+She was the editor of Parallelogramme magazine from 1977 to 1989, and very active in The Association of National Non-Profit Artist-run Centres for 15 years.
 During the 1970s and 1980s, Mars was a member and secretary of The Association of National Non-Profit Artist-Run Centres, a national lobby group for artist-run centres (1976-1989).
 She is a past president and member of FADO, a non-profit artist-run centre for performance art based in Toronto, Canada.
 Currently, she is also a member of the 7a*11d Collective that produces a bi-annual International Festival of Performance Art in Toronto.

 Tyranny of Bliss took place in 2004 in Toronto which had audiences travel by car to 14 tableaux representing the seven heavenly virtues and seven deadly sins.

 With Johanna Householder, Mars co-edited the 2004 anthology Caught in the Act: An Anthology of Performance Art by Canadian Women.
 A second volume, also co-edited by Mars and Householder, entitled More Caught in the Act: An Anthology of Performance Art by Canadian Women was published in 2016.

 Mars' performance work received in-depth treatment in a 2008 critical anthology edited by Paul Couillard.